MatMasIt/notesArchive/latest/Inglese/2022/gennaio/giovedì_20/11_05_00/appunti.md

 eyebrows: base of the wall

-his hair is thick and
+his hair is thick and straight

+little hair

+his hair only covers the sides of his bald head

+not very attractive
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MzQ5MjIzMjgsODM2MjAwNjA2LC0xNz
-MwMDQ3OTQxXX0=
+eyJoaXN0b3J5IjpbMTczNzk5MTY2Myw4MzYyMDA2MDYsLTE3Mz
+AwNDc5NDFdfQ==
 -->